ericlaber/ericlaber.github.io/index.md

 14. Contextual bandits
 15. Reinforcement learning

+## Notes on the notes below
+I'll be updating the notes as I go along.
+Some I'll update a lot, some only a little.
+Read ahead of class at you own peril.
+But, be warned, you might learn something that's not on the exam (gasp!)
+Also, there isn't an exam (double gasp!)

 ## References
 We will primarily use slides and the (virtual) whiteboard for lectures.
 A list of references for background and/or further study will be provided with each topic.